The Recurrence Widget gives the option for a user to schedule a recurring activity: an activity that repeats on

-In the below example (which has been customized for this document) a user can create an activity and set up whether or not the activity is recurring.
+In the below example, taken from the Activity screen, a user can create an activity and set up whether or not the activity is recurring.

-Note the pencil circled above?
 By clicking on the pencil icon, shown in the above image, the user can configure how the the activity repeats.
 The right side panel opens up with a dropdown with different options for repeating.

 There are four options by which an activity can repeat:

 For all of them, you can select a start date, a time duration, and an end date.
 The below image shows a side-by-side comparison of each of the types of repeats.

 How Does Recurrence Work in Method?

 Every activity, regardless of whether or not it is recurring, has a field called Recurrence Type.
-The below image shows a customized view of the Activities app with the Recurrence Type field (you will not normally find this field on an activities grid, you would see a normal activity has the type OneTime.
+The below image shows a customized view of the Activities app with the Recurrence Type field (you will not normally find this field on the grid).

 OneTime: An activity that happens once.